Sebastian-O-dev/god-forsaken-goat-issue/README.md

 Maybe it's my mortal ego.
 Maybe it is as simple as it is presented and obvious — it's 2/3 in favor of switching.
 Just maybe I can't bear the thought of truly comprehending this issue, or worse yet, accepting my intellectual inferiority.
 Could it be called inferiority if the sole criteria of inferiority are questioned?

 This isn't a manifesto.
 This is a cry for help or for pity.
 This isn't even closure.
 This is catharsis.

+[Edit 1 [6 Jan 2025]: Nevermind, I understood it.
+However, my point still stands about quantum mechanics and relative-relativity, people have written whole papers about this problem in this quantum perspective, arguing that having quantum knowledge about the problem being within the problem helps.
+Will post the answer in the near future.]